criblio/appscope/website/src/pages/docs/config-file.md

   #    tags:
   #      service: eg

-  # Enable the Cribl.Cloud-managed Cribl Stream destination for Nginx
+  # Enable the Cribl Stream destination for Nginx
   # processes.
 Both this entry and the `example` entry above would
-  # apply if both filters match – so the service tag here would override
+  # apply if both filters match – so the service tag here would
-  # the one above.
+  # override the one above.
+In this example, we use a Cribl.Cloud-managed
+  # Cribl Stream instance.
   #
   #nginx:
   #  filter: